 Translating this to for-profit businesses, people buy what they want, not what they need.

 My favorite example of this principle comes from the diet and nutrition industry.

 No one really wants to give up all their favorite foods and replace them with veggies.
-Anyone trying to sell a confirmed sweet eater on a healthier diet is going to have a pretty tough sell.
+Anyone trying to sell a confirmed sweet eater on eating broccoli is going to have a pretty tough sell.

 Reframe that same program as a weight loss program; and all of the sudden, you’ve got a winner!

-So when you sit down to plot and plan your marketing strategy, consider what the people who might buy your products and services really want, and structure your language accordingly.
+So when you sit down to create the copy for a presentation or video, consider what the people who might buy your products and services really want, and structure your language accordingly.

 Examples of this are all around us, especially in the advertising of major corporations.
 We may not have their research and marketing budgets, but we can certainly emulate their successful strategies.